 Adrienne's background in music started as toddler crawling around her mother's feet as she practiced Beethoven.
 Though active in her church as a pianist and singer, where her mother was Ministress of Music, she eventually discovered her love for the flute.
 Her musical journey on the instrument has taken her across the United States and to Europe.
 She currently champions music influenced by artists of color and works to expose audiences to these not as well known composers.

 A dedicated educator, Adrienne teaches privately - flute and piano - to students of diverse musical backgrounds and ages.
 There is no greater joy to her than to simultaneously foster a life long love of learning and appreciation for music.
+She is also a Suzuki Instructor of Flute at the John J Cali School of Music Extension School where she also serves as Chamber Music Coordinator.

 "Art is what remains of our dreams, fulfilled or unfulfilled, when we wake.
 My purpose is to serve as its outlet."